 Calorie Counter & Diet Tracker by SparkPeople

-With over one million downloads, the Calorie Counter & Diet Tracker by SparkPeople is a popular diet app for both Apple and Android phones.
+With over one million downloads, the Calorie Counter and Diet Tracker, by SparkPeople is a popular diet app for both Apple and Android phones.
 SparkPeople has developed a network of various health and fitness sites and apps to help you meet your goals to live a healthier you.

 The apps allows you to track your meals, add food and meals you’ve cooked yourself or search their extensive database of over 3.5 million foods for packaged or restaurant meals.
 Not only does the app break down every meal or food by calories, but also by carbs, proteins, and minerals and vitamins.